OpenCyphal-Garage/libcyphal/docs/design/readme.md

 /// The internal time representation is in microseconds, which is in line with the lizards that use uint64_t-typed
 /// microsecond counters throughout.
 ///
-/// The now() method is NOT implemnted by the library; the user code is expected to provide a suitable implementation
+/// The now() method is NOT implemented by the library; the user code is expected to provide a suitable implementation
 /// instead depending on the requirements of the application.
 A possible implementation on a POSIX-like platform is:
 ///
 ///     MonotonicClock::time_point MonotonicClock::now() noexcept